 - Reduces Canker Sores

-- Licorice root extract has been reported to reduce the size and pain of the ulcers in cases of recurrent canker sores.
+- The liquorice root extract has been reported to reduce the size and pain of the ulcers in cases of recurrent canker sores.

 - Supports Dental Health

-- In Ayurvedic medicine, licorice root extract is believed to be antibacterial and is used to prevent plaque formation and cavities.
+- In Ayurvedic medicine, liquorice root extract is believed to be antibacterial and is used to prevent plaque formation and cavities.

-- A recent study shows that deglycyrrhizinated licorice root extract has antimicrobial action against Streptococcus mutans and prevents biofilm and plaque formation.
+- A recent study shows that deglycyrrhizinated liquorice root extract has antimicrobial action against Streptococcus mutans and prevents biofilm and plaque formation.

-- Aside from the taste, this is another reason why licorice extract is used in many kinds of toothpaste and mouthwashes.
+- Aside from the taste, this is another reason why liquorice extract is used in many kinds of toothpaste and mouthwashes.

 Women's Reproductive Health